mongodb/docs-java-other/README.md

 [Java Sync reference docs site](https://www.mongodb.com/docs/drivers/java/sync) or the source in the [docs-java repository](https://github.com/mongodb/docs-java).

-:note: Now that Java RS and Scala documentation is built on Snooty, you do not have to update the legacy documentation site.
+**Now that Java RS and Scala documentation is built on Snooty, you do not have to update the legacy documentation site.**

 ## Building API Documentation